 We have been assessing and treating patients in this way since 2003 yet this guidance was only published in 2013 – 10 years later.
 We were the first company in the UK established specifically to provide Endovenous Laser Ablation.

 NICE defines a vascular service as “a team of healthcare professionals who have the skills to undertake a full clinical and duplex ultrasound assessment and provide a full range of treatment.”
 This is precisely what we have at Veincentre.
-We, as of August 2018, have a total of 19 vascular consultants with a specific vein interest and 10 specialist nurses supported by an experienced team of managers, healthcare assistants, and admin assistants.
+We, as of April 2020, have a total of 26 vascular consultants with a specific vein interest and 12 specialist nurses supported by an experienced team of managers, healthcare assistants and patient advisers.
 See the full Veincentre Team.
 We are careful to appoint a good mix of Consultant Interventional Radiologists and Vascular Surgeons who complement each other’s skills.